jinzhu6/simple_pose_estimation/README.md

 CMAKE_BUILD_TYPE = Release
 ```

 Then push 'c' to save the current configuration and exit.
+You'll have
+to push 'c' at the beginning to see any of these.

 <li>At the directory unzipped VTK-7.1.1, do the following:

 ```bash